GeonwooVincentKim/Svelte_SimpleProject/ReadMe-Git-Cancel-Reset.md

 ```

-### Check the reflog of the previous work and see which HEAD to move to.
+### Check the reflog of the previous work and see which 'HEAD' you want to move to.

 Example